TorzAway/E3LDoN/README.md

 LDON Aventures Available at Commonlands, South Ro, North Ro, Butcherblock & Everfrost You need at least 3 group members.
 One can be a mercenary

-Take your group to a starting zone and run /mac LDON to start the macro
+Take your group to a starting zone and run /mac E3LDON to start the macro

 After the first run two ini files will be created.
 LDoN_YOURTOOONNAME.ini and LDoNMobIgnore.ini